Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 **Step 1: Connection Establishment**
 When a user opens Nexus, their browser initiates an HTTP Upgrade request to the backend.
 The server responds with "101 Switching Protocols," establishing a persistent WebSocket connection.
 Unlike HTTP (request-response), WebSocket maintains an open bidirectional channel for instant communication.

-**Step 2: Region-Based Subscription**
-After connection, the client sends a subscription message specifying their region (NA, EU, ASIA, etc.).
-The server adds them to a region-specific broadcast group.
-This optimization ensures players only receive notifications for matches in their geographic area, reducing noise and bandwidth.

-**Step 3: Match Broadcast**
+**Step 2: Match Broadcast**
 When Player A posts a new match:
 1. The POST /api/matches endpoint saves the match to PostgreSQL
-2. The server immediately broadcasts a "MATCH_POSTED" event to all clients subscribed to that region
+2. The server immediately broadcasts a "MATCH_POSTED" event to all connected clients
 3. Player B and Player C receive the event within 100ms
 4. Their React components update the UI to show the new match—no page refresh required